w3c-cg/n3Builtins/spec/README.md

 Requirements are written in [Markdown](https://daringfireball.net/projects/markdown/) and transformed to HTML using the [Bikeshed preprocessor](https://tabatkins.github.io/bikeshed/).

+The editors’ draft of the specification can also be [read directly](https://w3c-cg.github.io/n3Builtins/).

 # Requirements

 These tools are required for testing and development of the documentation: